juliakloiber/superrr/_visions/dear-newspapers-editors.md

 ---
-title: "The Data Healing Recovery Clinic"
+title: "Dear newspapers editors"
-order: 2
+order: 3
 layout: vision
+img: "/assets/img/static/batches/ftf.svg"
-img: "/assets/img/static/visions/1000x1000.png"
+vision_img: "/assets/img/static/visions/1000x1000.png"
-description: 'A feminist tech vision by  Neema Githere'
+description: 'A feminist tech vision by Camila Nobrega'
 ---

-After three years of dedicated organising following The Great Outage of 2021, our community of data healers have succeeded in developing a program tailored to the unique needs of individuals recovering from data trauma.
+This is probably the first faxed letter the newsroom has received in years.
+It was the only way to avoid being traced.
+We are many reporters have in conference halls.
+We are tired.
+I arrived at COP26, in Glasgow, at the same time as a...